smartnets/smartnets.github.io/_research/quantum_networks.md

 As quantum computing technology evolves, a single quantum processor may not be able to handle the size and complexity of large-scale quantum applications.
-To address this, <strong>Distributed Quantum Computing (DQC)</strong> has emerged as a promising architecture that connects multiple quantum processors via quantum links to operate as a unified computational platform.
+To address this, *Distributed Quantum Computing (DQC)* has emerged as a promising architecture that connects multiple quantum processors via quantum links to operate as a unified computational platform.

 One of the core challenges in DQC is enabling seamless execution of quantum circuits across physically separated QPUs.
 This requires careful handling of two critical compilation tasks:

 *Initial Qubit Mapping*: Strategically assigning logical qubits in the circuit to the physical qubits available across the networked QPUs, in a way that anticipates and minimizes costly inter-QPU operations.

 *Qubit Routing*: Managing the generation and use of entanglement links, scheduling quantum teleportation operations, and injecting SWAP gates to move qubits efficiently across and within QPUs.

 Our work is focused on developing compilation frameworks that jointly consider these aspects under realistic system constraints, such as limited link fidelity, qubit decoherence, and network congestion.
 The goal is to enable efficient, scalable, and reliable execution of quantum circuits in distributed settings.